grafana/grafana/docs/sources/breaking-changes/breaking-changes-v10-0.md

 #### Change in Grafana v10

 Angular will be disabled by default for all new Grafana Cloud stacks.
+Existing stacks in Grafana Cloud, Grafana Enterprise on-premise instances, and Grafana OSS instances will not be automatically impacted.

 #### How to mitigate

 If you are using Angular plugins in Grafana, try an alternative panel or data source that does not use Angular.
-Here is a list of the most-used Angular plugins, and their alternatives where they exist.
+Here is a list of detected [Angular plugins](({{< relref "../developers/angular_deprecation/angular-plugins/" >}})), and their alternatives where they exist.

 If you are a developer maintaining a plugin that uses Angular, we recommend you refactor or rewrite its frontend using React.js instead.
 The team at Grafana is ready to help and provide tools and guidance; you can reach us here.